UnaryPlus/forces-at-play/README.md

   Creates copies of the cell behind it.

 ### Controls
 Select a square by clicking or using the arrow keys.
+Select a rectangular region by dragging the cursor.
-Then press one of the following keys to create/edit a cell:
+Press one of the following keys to create/edit a cell:

 * W: wall
-* X: box
+* E: box
-* Z: board
+* F: board
 * D: destroyer
 * R: rotator
 * Q: pusher